Painting in Any Weather: Tips for Sun, Rain, and Snow

 Protect from the elements

-Shield painted walls, trim, and doors from sun damage and fading with a UV-protectant sealant or topcoat.
-Reapply the sealant every 2-3 years to prevent cracking.
-Cover railings, doors, and trim during winter to avoid damage from freezing rain and snow.
+Shield walls, trim, and doors with a UV‑protectant sealant or topcoat.
+Reapply every 2–3 years to reduce fading and cracking.
+In winter, protect vulnerable features—such as railings and doors—from freezing rain and snow.

 Wash regularly